OmarFaruq947/Think-In-A-TypeScript/README.md

 let tuple2: [string, boolean] = ["omar", false];
 ```

-6. Enum: Enum is a special class that represents a collection of constraints. it is **unchangeable variable**. enum alleys accept **string & numeric value**
+6. Enum: Enum is a special class that represents a collection of constraints. it is **unchangeable variable**. enum alleys accept **string & numeric value**. enum is not a good practice.
+So, you can avoid it.

 ```js
 enum secretCode {